Counseling Stock Photos

 There’s brand recognition when it comes to Adobe, and Adobe Stock doesn’t disappoint.
 Started in 2014, Adobe Stock began its business by purchasing the largest bank of images in the world for use with the Adobe application suite.
 It has since developed partnerships with other image banks and artists, providing its consumers with a massive pool of top-notch images.
 Adobe Stock also offers seamless integration with the Adobe Creative Cloud applications.
 For people who are already Adobe fans, Adobe Stock is probably already in their image sourcing arsenal.

 If you’re also searching for graphics, videos, and editable images and illustrations, Adobe Stock surpasses all the other websites when it comes to extras.
 The variety and caliber of the products are hard to match.
 Adobe Stock has more than 100 million available images, 10 million video clips, and 3D graphics to boot.
-If your goal is to find a few high quality and unique photos, Adobe Stock might be your best bet.
+If your goal is to find a few high quality and unique images to use as counseling stock photos, Adobe Stock might be your best bet.

 The site contains impressive high-quality photos and, as with many things that are Adobe — comes at a price.
 Your first month is free (with a ten image limit), but anything after that requires a monthly subscription or a credit pack.
 That free trial is perfect for people who don’t want to commit.
 But, once you see what they have, you might get hooked.